All VAT-registered businesses now have to comply with Making Tax Digital (MTD) for VAT.

 MTD for Income Tax: Threshold and exemptions

-It means sole traders, general partnerships and landlords with business or property income above £10,000 will need to adopt MTD for their income tax returns.
+It means sole traders and landlords with business or property income above £50,000 will need to adopt MTD for their income tax returns from the first deadline.

 If you fall into one of these groups, as part of MTD, you’ll need to maintain digital records of your business income and spending.